inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 ## PyTorch Code Examples

-If you'd like to see how to create these kinds of CNN layers using PyTorch, I have a [public, tutorial repository](https://github.com/cezannec/intro-computervision).
-There are instructions for setting up a local environment and running this code, or you can just skim the code and look at the output.
+If you'd like to see how to create these kinds of CNN layers using PyTorch, take a look at my [Github, tutorial repository](https://github.com/cezannec/intro-computervision).
+You may choose to skim the code and look at the output or set up a local environment and run the code on your own computer (instructions for setting up a local environment are documented in the repository `readme`).

 Convolutional layers, activation functions, and maxpooling layers are in the first notebook: **1.
 Convolutional NN Layers, Visualization**.

 <p align="center">
 <img src="/assets/cnn_intro/all_layers_code.png" alt="Output of all CNN layers executed in PyTorch code." width="600" >
 </p>

-Note that, in the first notebook, I've initialized and explicitly defined the weights of the convolutional layer.
+Note that, in the first notebook, I've explicitly defined the weights of the convolutional layer.
 However, when we get to training a neural network on image data, the network will not be given any weight values; it will *learn* the best weights for convolutional kernels that extract features from an input image.
 These learned features will be used to separate different classes of data.

 ---